mangadex-pub/mcrouter-kubernetes/README.md

 Finally, to achieve a truly dynamic setup is annoyingly verbose due to needing to regenerate JSON configuration files and diff them on a timer after doing a bunch of DNS lookups per memcached cluster.

+Overall, this stuff's a pain and this repo aims to take care of it all for use-cases similar to ours.

 ## Usage